viniciusgerevini/godot-aseprite-wizard/README.md

 ### Import overwrite previous files

 Currently, import overwrite previous imported files.
-Any modification in the previous file will be lost.
+Any manual modification in the previous resource file will be lost.

 ### Blurry images when importing through Wizard Screen